hyperspy/start_jupyter_cm/README.md

-# start_ipython_cm
+# start_jupyter_cm

 ## Description

 Add entries to start the Jypyter Notebook and QtConsole from the file manager context menu.
-Currently it only supports Windows.
 This offers a convenient way of starting Jupyter in a folder.
+Currently it only supports Microsoft Windows and GNoME.
+Contributions to support other OSs/desktop environments are highly welcome.

 ### Windows
 ![Jupyter context menu entries in windows](/images/jupyter_cm_windows.png)